Modell Pure, 2 mg+0.035 mg 21 pcs

 – sickle cell anemia

-– idiopathic jaundice or itching in a previous pregnancy
+– idiopathic jaundice or itching during a previous pregnancy

-With caution – epilepsy, depression, ulcerative colitis, liver and gallbladder disease, uterine myoma, mastopathy, chorea, tetany, porphyria, multiple sclerosis, varicose veins, tuberculosis, kidney disease, adolescence (without regular ovulatory cycles).
+With caution – epilepsy, depression, ulcerative colitis, liver and gall bladder diseases, uterine fibroids, mastopathy, chorea, tetany, porphyria, multiple sclerosis, varicose veins, tuberculosis, kidney disease, adolescence (without regular ovulatory cycles).

 – headache, depressed mood, mood changes